 How often do I need a tetanus booster?

-If you have recently injured yourself, have experienced a deep or dirty wound and you haven't had a booster shot in the last five years, then a tetanus booster may be suitable for you.
+If you have recently injured yourself, have experienced a deep or dirty wound and you haven't had a booster shot in the last ten years, then you should receive a booster vaccine against tetanus.
 Contact your healthcare professional or GP to discuss vaccination options.

 As most infants, children, and teenagers should have received initial vaccination against tetanus and boosters as part of the National Immunisation Program (NIP) boosters are only required on a case by case basis.

-Adults who have not received a tetanus booster within the last 10 years, should be given another booster at 50 years of age.
-People who received their first tetanus vaccination as adults, should receive a booster every 10 years after that.
+Adults who have not received a tetanus booster within the last 10 years, should be given another booster at 50 and 65 years of age.

 Sources & Citations